 - The activity is available daily from 6:00 AM to 12:00 PM only, so be sure to get to the wharf before 6:00 AM.

 - It is only good for 30 minutes only.

 - You will be taken to the site by batch, usually 10 person per boat.

-Being able to swim with them is a once in a life time experience but the feeling is… It doesn’t feel natural.
-For me, it’s comparable to watching an Elephant doing a circus act.
-Or a tiger inside a cage in a zoo instead of observing them from a distance in the jungle.
-In Oslob, instead of intending to offer tourists an insight into the impact of human beings on the environment or animals and to foster a greater appreciation of their natural habitats the whale sharks are domesticated and are being lured near the coast by giving them food – which could pose a negative impact on their well-being.
+Swimming with them is a once-in-a-lifetime experience, but the emotion is… It doesn’t feel right.
+It’s like seeing an elephant do a circus show for me.
+Or a tiger in a cage at a zoo, rather than observing them from afar in the jungle.
+Instead of offering tourists an insight into the impact of humans on the environment or animals, and to foster a greater appreciation of their natural habitats, the whale sharks in Oslob are domesticated and are being lured near the coast by giving them food, which may have a negative impact on their well-being.

-They have learned to associate food with boats and they immediately approach them to beg for food.
-They have grown so accustomed to the “feeder” boats that they are not afraid anymore, regardless if it’s paddled or motorized which can injure them.
-And what if they’ve decided to migrate?
-They might end up in being poached.
+They have learned to associate food with boats and approach them immediately to beg for food.
+They have become so accustomed to the “feeder” boats that they are no longer terrified of them, regardless of whether they are paddled or propelled, which might injure them.
+What if they’ve chosen to relocate?
+They might end up getting poached.

-Also, whale sharks are migratory creatures meaning they need to go where there’s more food, where the climate is more suitable, and where they can find a suitable place to breed and raise their young.
-And feeding them disrupts their migration pattern.
+Furthermore, whale sharks are migratory creatures, which means they need to migrate where there is more food, where the environment is more suitable, and where they can reproduce and raise their young.
+Also, feeding them disrupts their migratory pattern.

-I see no reason why you shouldn’t as long as rules and regulations are being enforced (and followed), strictly.
-There are other places where you can swim with them and I was told that Donsol, Sorsogon is a better option.
-I’ve read that it’s even supported by the World Wildlife Fund.
-The decision is up to you.
+I don’t see why you shouldn’t, as long as laws and regulations are firmly enforced (and obeyed).
+There are other sites where you may swim with them, and I’ve heard that Donsol, Sorsogon is a better choice.
+According to what I’ve read, it’s even endorsed by the World Wildlife Fund.
+It is entirely up to you to make this choice.